 These tips can help to ensure your safety:

 You can also take advantage of the following resources promoting safety and awareness:

+The standard of evidence used to determine responsibility is a "preponderance" of evidence.
+A preponderance of the evidence is the evidence that has the most convincing force; the greater weight of credible evidence.
+We consider all the testimony presented at the hearing (including the incident report, statements from the accused and the victim, if applicable, and statements of witnesses) and then look at each charge individually.
+A student is found responsible for violating the Code of Student Conduct if he or she admits to it or if the evidence indicates that the person is responsible.
+A Student Conduct Hearing is an educational meeting - not a legal proceeding.
+This standard of evidence essentially asks, "Is it more likely than not that our policy was violated?"
 If a student breaks a law that also violates the University standards of conduct, that student may be held accountable by both civil authorities and the University.
 The University may, at its sole discretion, elect to pursue disciplinary action against the student at the same time as criminal proceedings, even if criminal charges involving the same incident are not complete, have been dismissed, or were reduced.

 On Jan.
 1, 1974, the Ohio Campus Disruption Act, which was originally introduced as House Bill 1219, became part of the Ohio Revised Code.
 House Bill 1219 contained sections that pertain to "control of campus violence."
 The initiation of a 1219 proceeding against a student does not prohibit the University from taking University disciplinary action against that same student under the Student Conduct Regulations for the same conduct that gave rise to the 1219 proceeding.
 A student arrested for any of the 33 enumerated offenses in House Bill 1219 will automatically be subject to disciplinary procedures.